aureliedj/OilseedRapeSegmentation/README.md

 This repository contains code for transfer learning of [DeepLabV3 ResNet101](https://arxiv.org/abs/1706.05587) in PyTorch.
 The model is from the [torchvision module](https://pytorch.org/docs/stable/torchvision/models.html#semantic-segmentation).

-Pretrained DeepLabV3 Resnet101 on Pascal VOC dataset is fine tuned on 50 field images of oilseed intercrop data-set over 25 epochs and achieves an testing mean accuracy of 0.96 and mean IoU value of 0.86.
+Pretrained DeepLabV3 Resnet101 on Pascal VOC dataset is fine tuned on 50 field images of oilseed intercrop dataset over 25 epochs and achieves a testing mean accuracy of 0.96 and mean IoU value of 0.86.

 The segmentation output of the model on a sample image are shown below.